Koxinga: In modern politics

 In Taiwan, Koxinga is remembered and revered as a divine national hero with hundreds of temples, schools, tertiary educations, and other public centers named in his honor.
 Koxinga is accredited with replacing Dutch colonial rule with a more modern political system.
 Furthermore, Koxinga transformed Taiwan into an agrarian society through the introduction of new agricultural methods such as the proliferation of iron farming tools and new farming methods with cattle.
 For these reasons, Koxinga is often associated with "hints of [a] consciousness of Taiwanese independence," although Koxinga himself wanted Taiwan unified with the rest of China.
 Great care was taken to symbolize support for the Ming legitimacy, an example being the use of the term guan instead of bu to name departments, since the latter is reserved for central government, whereas Taiwan was to be a regional office of the rightful Ming rule of China.

-However, not all Taiwanese accept the popularized interpretation of the Koxinga legacy.
-Supporters of Taiwanese independence are skeptical about embracing the Koxinga legacy.
-Koxinga's mixed Japanese heritage (the Japanese were an occupying force for 50 years between 1895 and 1945) and the positive connotations in mainland China have all made acceptance by Taiwan independence supporters problematic.

-In mainland China, Koxinga is considered a positive historical but human figure (not deified as he often is in Taiwan).
-Koxinga’s retreat to Taiwan is seen largely as an inspirational story of Chinese nationalists seeking refuge against hostile forces.
-Koxinga's aspirations to see Taiwan united with the mainland is often accentuated.
-Furthermore, Koxinga facilitated the settlement of a large number of Han Chinese to Taiwan who brought with them their Han cultures, traditions, and languages.
-As a direct result, Han Chinese make up approximately 98% of the Taiwanese population today.

 In art

 The play The Battles of Coxinga was written by Chikamatsu Monzaemon in Japan in the 18th century, first performed in Kyoto.
 A 2001 film titled The Sino-Dutch War 1661 starred Vincent Zhao as Koxinga.
 The film was renamed Kokusenya Kassen after the aforementioned play and released in Japan in 2002.

 The historical novel Lord of Formosa by Dutch author Joyce Bergvelt uses Koxinga as the main character.